-4. Demonstration of Appropriate Professional Knowledge, Skills, and Dispositions during Internship Experience
+4. Demonstration of Appropriate Professional Knowledge, Skills, and Dispositions during Internship Experience a.
+Purpose and Philosophy

 The following information serves as a guide for the internship in School Psychology for use by Interns, UCA faculty, and On-site Supervisors.
 Four points are discussed below: